cwi-dis/volvo/production/readme.txt

 To build the hardware see jeenode/readme.txt and the hardware folder.

+To change the visualisation see server/public (which has the HTML files, SVG files and JavaScripts).

-To assemble the system TBD.
+To assemble the system:
+ - TBD.

-To start the system TBD.
+To start the system:
+ - TBD.

+To debug the system:
+ - TBD.

-To run the system use run.sh.
+To run the system if it doesn't start automatically see run.sh or the individual run scripts.